 |The Daily Mirror, 4 September 1939.|

-One of the air crew killed over Wilhelmshaven on this first night of the war is Herbert Brian Lightoller, an RAF pilot.
-He is the son of Charles Lightoller, senior surviving officer of RMS Titanic.
+One of the aircrews killed over Wilhelmshaven on this first night of the war is Herbert Brian Lightoller, an RAF pilot.
+He is the son of Charles Lightoller, a senior surviving officer of RMS Titanic.

 The Luftwaffe gets its first kill of the war, as seven (sources vary) of the bombers go down and at least one is a victim of a Bf 109 from II/JG 77.
-The cruiser Emdem is damaged when one of the bombers lands on it, but remains operational.
+The cruiser Emden is damaged when one of the bombers lands on it but remains operational.
 The Pocket-battleship Admiral Scheer suffers a light hit but also remains operational.

 Battle of Poland: The Luftwaffe is focusing its offensive operations in Poland, where cutting-edge Bf 109s meet and destroy 11 Polish fighters and three bombers over Lodz.
 The Polish air force is hopelessly obsolete and under-equipped and will quickly be put out of operation.

 The Luftwaffe continues Operation Wasserkante against Warsaw, but results are minimal as Polish air defenses remain intact.
 The Polish news service announces several minor victories but admits the loss of the Silesian town of Czestochowa.
 A small Polish garrison of three old World War I forts at Różan holds out against a superior German panzer division.
 In the Battle of the Border, German forces crush Polish forces at Ćwiklice, forcing the withdrawal of the entire Armia Kraków from Upper Silesia.